ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * The rate at which measurements can be taken, i.e., the "minimum batch duration".

-These parameters are distributed out of band to the Clients and to the Aggregators.
-They are distributed by the Collector in some authenticated form.
+These parameters are distributed to the Clients, Aggregators, and Collector before the task begins.
+This document does not specify a distribution mechanism, but it is important that all protocol participants agree on the task's configuration.
 Each task is identified by a unique 32-byte ID which is used to refer to it in protocol messages.

-During the duration of the task, each Client records its own measurement value(s), packages them up into a report, and sends them to the Leader.
+During the lifetime of a task, each Client records its own measurement value(s), packages them up into a report, and sends them to the Leader.
 Each share is separately encrypted for each Aggregator so that even though they pass through the Leader, the Leader is unable to see or modify them.
 Depending on the task, the Client may only send one report or may send many reports over time.

 The Leader distributes the shares to the Helper and orchestrates the process of verifying them (see {{validating-inputs}}) and assembling them into a final